KZ Tandingan

+Hailed as "Asia's Soul Supreme" by various media outlets, Tandingan is recognized as one of her generation's most celebrated Filipino artists.
+She has been honored with various accolades and recognitions including 7 Awit Awards, 3 Wish 107.5 Music Awards and 2 Myx Music Awards.
+She achieved international acclaim after participating in the most popular reality TV singing competition in China, Singer 2018.
+The following year, she made history as the first Filipino artist to stage a sold-out solo concert in Dubai World Trade Center Arena.
+In 2021, she recorded the first full Filipino Disney song Gabay for the film "Raya and the Last Dragon".
+Tandingan is also among the most successful artists on Billboard's Philippine Top 20 chart, scoring multiple hits and has reached Platinum status for her sophomore album, "Soul Supremacy".
+As of 2022, her catalog has reached over 278 million all-time streams on Spotify, becoming one of the most streamed female artists in the country.

+In 2023, Tandingan served as one of the coaches for the fifth season of The Voice Kids, and reprised her role in the third season of The Voice Teens.

 Life and career

 Early life

 KZ Tandingan started singing as a child but had to stop when she was in her junior year in high school after suffering from a throat problem.
-She is an alumna of University of Southeastern Philippines in Davao City and had graduated with a degree of Bachelor of Science in Biology.
+She is an alumna of University of Southeastern Philippines in Davao City and had graduated with a degree of Bachelor of Science in biology.

 Before she joined The X Factor Philippines, Tandingan was part of a local acoustic band.

 2012: The X Factor Philippines

 Tandingan was considered an early favorite after she performed a jazzy version of "Somewhere Over the Rainbow" in the fourth week of the Judges' auditions.
 After receiving a standing ovation from all the judges, she was requested to sing again.
 Tandingan obliged and sang "Ready or Not" by American hip-hop group, The Fugees.
 With her second song, she also showed her rapping skills.
 Tandingan was greatly praised by all of the judges.
 Nievera even shouted, "A star is born in Digos!".
 The video of Tandingan's audition went viral online after it was uploaded in YouTube.
 The video reached nearly 1 million views before it was removed due to copyright issues.
 During the Bootcamp stage, she sang "Mahirap Magmahal ng Syota ng Iba" by the APO Hiking Society and cried after she made the cut for the Top 20.
 Tandingan sang "Killing Me Softly with His Song" by Roberta Flack during the Judges' home visit.
 On week 9, she landed on the bottom 2 for the first time with teammate Allen Sta.
 Maria, but she survived elimination.
 Tandingan was Charice's last remaining act after Allen Sta.
 Maria was eliminated on week 9.
 She reached the grand finals on October 7, 2012, and was proclaimed the winner of The X Factor Philippines.